MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 TBS

-- plan for failures
+- plan for failures and mergers
 - plan ahead for replacements

 ### Exceptional but Realistic Conditions: Major Shocks

 TBS

-- shocks that weaken or kill whole servers, multiple servers
+We use the term "shock" to refer to incidents that can weaken or kill a whole server, or even multiple servers.
-- regional: depression, war, earthquake, flood, etc.
-- human: admin failures, payment arrangements, hostile or government action

 - A *shock* is a more serious condition affecting storage servers.
 This is a temporary, short-lived, or possibly permanent, increase in the likelihood of death of a server.
 All servers are considered to have finite lives (of random length), though the lives may be very long.
 A shock reduces that lifetime.
 - A shock may kill a server immediately, or it may simply increase the likelihood of failure of that server.
 - What types of shocks might occur?
-Natural disasters, such as fire, flood, earthquake, volcano, meteor, etc.; economic downturnsin consumer and financial markets; regional wars; government interference; administrative errors such as billing and credit arrangements; and so forth.
+Some shocks are exogenous: natural disasters, such as fire, flood, earthquake, volcano, meteor, etc.; economic downturns in consumer and financial markets; regional wars; government interference.
+Others may be endogenous: administrative errors such as billing and credit arrangements; and so forth.
 - Shocks arrive at random intervals in a Poisson process, and may be immediately fatal to a set of servers or may simply reduce their life expectancies for a period.
-- The impact of a shock is modeled as silent, that is, no one notices the death of a server until someone tries to retrieve a document from a dead server.
+- The death of a server as a result of a shock is modeled as silent, that is, no one notices the death of a server until someone tries to retrieve a document from a dead server.
 Note that a server failure results in the loss of all document copies stored on that server.
 - Shocks may be regional or administrative phenomena that affect more than one server at a time.
 One particularly subtle cause of a shock affecting multiple servers is lack of independence of the servers, due to corporate mergers, collocation of server farms, dependence on large power grids, etc.
 - When a server is lost, the client is required to find a new server and populate it with the whole collection -- or at least the parts of the collection that can still be found on the remaining servers.

 # Storage Vendors and Locations Must be Independent

-TBS

-- financial dependence through mergers
-- accidental location dependence through common facilities
-- don't keep multiple copies in one facility
+An underappreciated source of correlated server failures is lack of independence of storage services.
+This may stem from several causes.

+- Financial dependence through mergers: companies may merge or be brought together by holding companies that relate their financial structures.
+As a result, multiple services may share vulnerabilities.
+A client can suddenly find that it has effectively only N-1 redundant copies of its collection because two of them would fail together.
+- Accidental location dependence through common facilities: large server farms may be effectively co-located, either through actual physical proximity in a secure computing facility or regional facilities, or through dependence on the same external resources, such as power grids, water supplies for cooling, etc.
+- Multiple copies kept in one facility: a client might keep two or more copies of a collection in the same server room or IT infrastructure.
+In such a case, the copies are not sufficiently independent to be considered really redundant.

 # Develop Standards for the Benefit of All